lkoshale/DDP/DA_star/README.md

 ## Issue
-    - contains the logical problems in implementation
+    - contains the logical problems in implementation.

 ## outline.txt
- - outline of how DA_insert.cu works
+ - outline of how DA_insert.cu works.

 ## genDynamicGraph.cpp